HardisonCo/.github/international/kyrgyzstan/kg-health/index.md

-# kg_Health - Kyrgyzstan Health Agency
+# kg-health - Kyrgyzstan Health Agency

 ## Ministry of Health of the Kyrgyz Republic